tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 ______________
 ***RESULTS:***

-The results for Deliverable 1 encompass team collaboration via slack and with the Teaching Staff in order to accomplish the goals.
+The results for Deliverable 1 encompass team collaboration via slack and with the Teaching Staff, in order to accomplish the goals.
 GitHub establishment requirements will be met including: initialization of an appropriate repository, addition of all branches and a README.
 Additionally, cleaning and pre-processing the data will be considered.
 A 'mockup' database will be included, as well as a potential 'mockup' ML model.
 Lastly, an example ERD will be included for this submission to meet all requirements.
 A SCRUM method of approach will be contemplated in order to attain all goals with optimal results.

 ## **ML Model: decision tree with clusters**